'Over the wall' drainage project

 Find details of our project to direct rooftop drainage for waterfront developments over the sea wall.

-The Southern Regional Flood and Coastal Committee (RFCC) recently approved a grant of £30,000 in Local Levy funding to support a West Sussex Lead Local Flood Authority-led Partnership Project.
+The Southern Regional Flood and Coastal Committee (RFCC) approved a grant of £30,000 in Local Levy funding to support a West Sussex Lead Local Flood Authority-led Partnership Project.

 About the project